saheedkehinde/Uptick-Programme4/README.md

 #### `src/store/store.js`

-This file configures the Redux store, integrating the `tasksSlice` and `redux-persist` for local storage persistence.
+This file configures the Redux store, integrate the `tasksSlice` and `redux-persist` for local storage persistence.

 ```javascript
 import { configureStore, combineReducers } from '@reduxjs/toolkit';